Feashliaa/Spotify-Playlist-Randomizer/README.md

 ## License

-MIT — Do whatever you want with it.
+MIT: Do whatever you want with it.

 ## Acknowledgments